HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/shap.rst

 possible.
 Exhaustively evaluating all coalitions therefore quickly becomes infeasible for real-world machine-learning problems.

-Practical SHAP algorithms address this computational challenge in different ways. **KernelSHAP** provides a model-agnostic approach that can approximate Shapley values by evaluating only a sample of feature coalitions.
-Other SHAP algorithms exploit properties of particular model classes.
-For example, **TreeSHAP** uses the structure of decision trees to compute SHAP values much more efficiently than a general model-agnostic approach.
+In practice, different SHAP algorithms reduce this computational cost through **approximation** or by exploiting properties of the **model and data**.

-Thus, SHAP should not be understood as a single algorithm for computing Shapley values.
-It is a framework that includes different algorithms for computing or approximating Shapley-based feature contributions.
+SHAP should therefore not be understood as a single algorithm.
+It is a framework for Shapley-based feature attribution that can be implemented using different computational strategies.
+The practical notebooks introduce examples of these different explainers.

 Advantages and Limitations
 --------------------------